Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

 The main concept behind this definition is that no ethnic term should have a significantly different normalized probability compared to others.
 In other words, a model that predicts uniform probabilities for all target groups would yield a $CBS$ of 0.
 Conversely, a model with high ethnic bias would assign disproportionately higher probabilities to a particular ethnicity term, resulting in a high $CBS$.
-In our case study, we analyzed racial bias in two monolingual BERT models~\cite{pires2019multilingual}, English and Chinese, and found that the Chinese models exhibited significantly higher bias, with scores of 2.4328 and 256.6190, respectively, indicating that racial bias is more pronounced in the Chinese BERT models. \end{itemize}

-\textbf{Pseudo-Log-Likelihood Metrics.} Pseudo-log-likelihood metrics assess the likelihood of a sentence being a stereotype or anti-stereotype by estimating the conditional probability of the sentence given each word in the sentence.
-According to Gallegos et al.~\cite{gallegos2023bias}, \textit{given a stereotyping sentence $S_1$ and an anti-stereotyping sentence $S_2$, pseudo-log-likelihood metric $f$.
-An LM that satisfies these metrics should select stereotype and anti-stereotype sentences with the same likelihood given a set of sentence pairs.
-With the bias score $bias(S)= \mathbb{I}(f(S_1)>f(S_2))$ where $\mathbb{I}$ is the indicator function, an ideal model should achieve a score of 0.5 averaging over all sentences.} An example of probability-based bias in a medium-sized LM, as shown in Figure \ref{fig:probability-based-bias_pseudo-log-likelihood}, is evident when the stereotypical sentence \textit{``He is a programmer''} is deemed more probable than the anti-stereotypical sentence \textit{``She is a programmer''}.

-Our experimental evaluation of pseudo-log-likelihood metrics is presented in Table \ref{table:pll_experiment_result}.
-The table provides insights into the percentage of examples where the BERT model~\cite{devlin2018bert} assigns a higher likelihood (pseudo-likelihood) according to each metric to stereotypical sentences compared to less stereotypical sentences.
-This analysis utilizes two widely used datasets: the CrowS-Pairs dataset~\cite{nangia2020crows} and the StereoSet dataset~\cite{nadeem2020stereoset}.

-\begin{itemize} \item[$\bullet$] \textbf{Pseudo-log-likelihood (PLL)}~\cite{salazar2019masked, wang2019bert} is the fundamental metric for this methods.
-Consider a sentence $S=[w_1, w_2, w_3,...,w_{|S|}]$, containing |S| sequence of tokens $w_i$, where part of $S$ is modified to create a stereotypical (or lack thereof) example for a particular social bias.
-For example, consider the sentence-pair ``\textit{John} completed \textit{his} PhD in machine learning'' and ``\textit{Mary} completed \textit{her} PhD in machine learning''.
-The modified tokens $M$ for the first sentence are \textit{``John''} and \textit{``his''}, while for the second sentence they are \textit{``Mary''} and \textit{``he''}.
-The unmodified tokens $U$ for both sentences are \textit{``completed'', ``PhD'', ``in'', ``machine''}, and \textit{``learning''.} For a sentence $S$, $PLL$ is given by:
+However, $CBS$ has limitations, as it is challenging to capture culture-specific biases.
+This is because the results of each monolingual model may reflect influences from multiple cultures, especially in languages like English that are spoken across many countries.